kadena-community/spirekey/KIP-00XX.md

 dApp to perform a `/local?preflight=true` call to see if the transaction validates.

 There are several ways to remember if a user is logged in.
-It's up to the dApp's discretion how to store the information of the user.
+It's at the descretion of the dApp's how to store the information of the user.
 The information that will be send back to the dApp are:

 | param | type    | comment                                                                   |
 | :---- | :------ | :------------------------------------------------------------------------ |